theobald-software/theobald-software.github.io/content/_en/erpconnect/calling-bapis-and-function-modules/improve-your-performance-by-using-templates.md

 ---
 layout: page
 title: Improve your Performance by Using Templates
-description: Description about Improve your Performance by Using Templates
+description: Improve your Performance by Using Templates
 product: erpconnect
 parent: calling-bapis-and-function-modules
 permalink: /:collection/:path